wmbenedetto/turbine.js/README.md

 ### workflow

+*[OBJECT] Defines the control flow of your application*

+The workflow is the jet fuel that powers Turbine.
+It tells your app what to do, and where to go next after doing it.

+Since workflows are a whole topic unto themselves, see the [Building a workflow](#building-a-workflow) section for more details.

 ---

 ### name

-*Gives your Turbine instance a unique name for logging purposes.*
+*[STRING] Gives your Turbine instance a unique name for logging purposes.*

 This can be useful when you have multiple Turbine instances running simultaneously (or sequentially) and you want to disambiguate the log messages from each instance.